Academic Policies & Information

-Edgewood College students may request a Voluntary Medical Leave when a student’s physical or psychological condition significantly impairs his or her ability to function successfully or safely as a student and that condition prevents a student from completing the term.
+Edgewood College students may request a Voluntary Medical Leave when a student’s physical or psychological condition significantly impairs their ability to function successfully or safely as a student and that condition prevents a student from completing the term.
 It is expected that the time a student take away from the College will be used for treatment and recovery.
-This is a voluntary process initiated by the student, involving withdrawal from all classes for the term, with a protocol in place for reentry.
+This is typically a voluntary process initiated by the student, involving withdrawal from all classes for the term, with a protocol in place for reentry.

 To start this process, students should start by first obtaining a recommendation from either the Director of the Health Center (for physical health reasons) or the Director of Personal Counseling (for mental health or substance abuse reasons).
 Only then can administrative approval from the Associate Academic Dean for Teaching and Learning be sought for a Medical Leave.

-If a student encounters extreme, acute life circumstances that prevent him or her from completing courses for a given term or session, and the student has already left and is now addressing the absence, the student’s only remaining option is for an exception to deadlines is to submit an appeal to the Retroactive Withdrawal and Tuition Refund Appeals Committee.
+If a student encounters extreme, acute life circumstances that prevent them from completing courses for a given term or session, and the student has already left and is now addressing the absence, the student’s remaining option is for an exception to deadlines is to submit an appeal to the Retroactive Withdrawal and Tuition Refund Appeals Committee.
 This committee hears requests for retroactive withdrawal and tuition refund appeals.
 Appeals beyond one year will not be considered.
 Each appeal is reviewed on a case-by-case basis and all appeal decisions are final.
 Subsequent appeals for identical circumstances will not be considered.
 Detailed information about the Appeals Committee and the process to submit and appeal can be found on the Registrar’s Office website, http://registrar.edgewood.edu.

 Academic advising and career development is a cooperative teaching and learning process that is integral to the educational experience of Edgewood College students.